goproxy/goproxy.cn/README.md

 ## FAQ

-### Q: Why create Goproxy China?
+### Why create Goproxy China?

-A: Due to the Chinese government's network supervision system, there're lot of modules in the Go ecosystem that Chinese Gophers cannot `go get`, such as the most famous `golang.org/x/...`.
+Due to the Chinese government's network supervision system, there're lot of modules in the Go ecosystem that Chinese Gophers cannot `go get`, such as the most famous `golang.org/x/...`.
 And the speed of getting modules from GitHub in the mainland of China is a bit slow.
 So we created Goproxy China to make Gophers